tsxoxo/portfolio-website/src/content/blog/implementing-utopia-design-system.md

 -   [Tailwind CSS Responsive Design Without Breakpoints](https://christianpenrod.com/blog/tailwindcss-responsive-design-without-breakpoints/) by Christian Penrod shows another way to implement the Utopia system in Tailwind.
 The way I do it in this guide builds on his approach.
 His writing is much less verbose than what You're reading here.
 Much less verbose.

--   [Designing a Utopian layout grid](https://utopia.fyi/blog/designing-a-utopian-layout-grid/) by James Gilyead from the Utopia team goes only through part of the process, but that was already immensely helpful to me.
+-   [Designing a Utopian layout grid](https://utopia.fyi/blog/designing-a-utopian-layout-grid/) by James Gilyead from the Utopia team gives a step-by-step method.
+It only goes through part of the process, but that was already immensely helpful to me.
 Even more important, it acknowledges that the design process is messy and full of questions that only You can answer.
+Which is fun.

 ### Utopia stuff

-For introductory resources about Utopia, see the above section [Ways into Utopia](xxx)
+For a list of introductory resources about Utopia, see the above section [Ways into Utopia](#ways-into-utopia).

 #### Utopia-Tailwind integrations